JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

     In the progressive mode, deprecations and bug fixes for unstable code take effect immediately, instead of going through a graceful migration cycle.
-    Code written in the progressive mode is backward compatible; however, code written in non-progressive mode may cause compilation errors in the progressive mode.
+    Code written in the progressive mode is backwards compatible; however, code written in a non-progressive mode may cause compilation errors in the progressive mode.

 {:#argfile}

 ### `@<argfile>`
 * Read the compiler options from the given file.
-A file passed in this option can contain compiler options with values and paths to source files.
+A file passed in this option can contain compiler options with values and paths to the source files.
 For example:

     <div class="sample" markdown="1" mode="shell" theme="idea">